Andøy Municipality

 Andøy is the northernmost municipality in Nordland county, Norway.
 It is part of the Vesterålen archipelago.
 The main island in the municipality is Andøya.
-The administrative centre of the municipality is the village of Andenes.
+The administrative centre of the municipality is the village of Andenes at the northernmost point in the municipality.
 Other villages in the municipality include Bjørnskinn, Bleik, Dverberg, Fiskenes, Fornes, Nordmela, Risøyhamn, Skarstein, Å, Åknes, and Åse.

-The 656 km2 municipality is the 172nd largest by area out of the 356 municipalities in Norway.
-Andøy is the 188th most populous municipality in Norway with a population of 4,572.
-The municipality's population density is 6.9 PD/km2 and its population has decreased by 9.1% over the previous 10-year period.
+The 656 km2 municipality is the 172nd largest by area out of the 357 municipalities in Norway.
+Andøy Municipality is the 191st most populous municipality in Norway with a population of 4,553.
+The municipality's population density is 6.9 PD/km2 and its population has decreased by 8.8% over the previous 10-year period.

 General information

 The municipality of Andøy was established as a new municipality on 1 January 1964 due to the work of the Schei Committee.
-Andøy Municipality was created from the merger of the old municipalities of Andenes (population: 3,812), Bjørnskinn (population: 1,835), and Dverberg (population: 1,719).
+Andøy Municipality was created from the merger of Andenes Municipality (population: 3,812), Bjørnskinn Municipality (population: 1,835), and Dverberg Municipality (population: 1,719).
 Initially, the new Andøy Municipality had 7,366 residents.
 The municipal boundaries have not changed since that time.